DSpAST: Disentangled Representations for Spatial Audio Reasoning with Large Language Models: Experimental Evaluations

 \subsubsection{Experimental results}

 The results can be found in \Cref{tab:ast-performance} and the following observations can be made.
 First, \ac{dspast} (stage 3) significantly outperforms SpatialAST for all performance metrics, showing the benefits of our proposed architecture.
-Second, although \ac{dspast} already has better performance than SpatialAST after training stage 2, adding stage 3 further improves the overall performance.
-Furthermore, the added spatial features help to localize the sound sources, while the performance for the \ac{sed} task is not negatively impacted.
-Another observation is that feature attention improves performance for all tasks except for the \ac{dp} task, where the performance is very similar regardless of whether or not feature attention is used.
+Second, although \ac{dspast} already has better performance than SpatialAST after training stage 2, adding stage 3 further improves the \ac{sed} performance while not negatively impacting the performance for \ac{dp} and \ac{doae}.
+Furthermore, the added spatial features substantially improve the \ac{doae} performance while yielding a similar performance for the \ac{sed} task and degrading the performance for the \ac{dp} task.
 However, we want to note that the \ac{dp} performance is relatively noisy with strong deviations of a few percentage points during training.
+Another observation is that feature attention improves performance for all tasks except for the \ac{doae} task, where the performance is very similar regardless of whether or not feature attention is used.